Why Your Content Isn’t Going Viral [Infographic]

 However, sometimes content will just not hit.
 One could argue viral spread is all about timing, but that may or may not be true.
-Regardless, we came across this infographic, originally published by the minds at whoishostingthis.com and thought we’d shed a little light as to why your awesome content isn’t going viral.
+Regardless, we came across this infographic, originally published by the minds at whoishostingthis.com, and thought we’d shed a little light on why your awesome content isn’t going viral.

 There might be no way to guarantee your content will go viral, but the five key points in the following infographic will at least give you a fighting chance.